zeromq/ingescape/doc/content/blog/your_first_agent.md

 genre = "article"
 +++

+This article gives you an introduction to the ingeScape library, in order to create a first software agent to be integrated in any ingeScape environment.

+Creating your own agents is the key step to building the services that will make your future systems based on ingeScape.

+### Forewords

-Our main goal when building the ingeScape API was to make it extremely simple for most common situations and very progressive when fine tuning and advanced features become necessary.
+Our main goal when building the ingeScape API was to make it extremely simple for most usual situations, and very progressive when fine-tuning and advanced features become necessary.

 Below is a first example producing a fully functional agent, with a very simple behavior.
 But before jumping into the code, we need to explain the core concepts of an agent: its *name*, its *inputs*, its *outputs* and its *parameters*.

 **image here**

 The name of the agent is how it is addressed by other agents in your system and seen in the ingeScape editor.
-We advise it to be unique in a given system even ingeScape supports multiple agents with the same name, as it is sometimes useful and relevant.
+We advise it to be unique in a given system, even ingeScape supports multiple agents with the same name, as it may be useful and relevant in some contexts.

 ### **I**nputs, **O**utputs and **P**arameters : the IOPs